Natalie Bennett: 2017 UK general election

 On 7 October 2016, it was announced that Bennett had been selected to contest the Sheffield Central constituency for the Green Party in the 2017 general election.
 Bennett's candidacy saw a drop of 7.8% in the share of Green votes as well as a drop in its position from second to third (out of eight candidates) with 3,848 votes.

 House of Lords

 Bennett was nominated for a life peerage in September 2019.
 On 7 October 2019, she was created Baroness Bennett of Manor Castle, of Camden in the London Borough of Camden.
 She becomes the Green Party of England and Wales' second current member of the unelected House of Lords, joining Jenny Jones, Baroness Jones of Moulsecoomb.
 She was introduced to the Lords on 15 October 2019 by Baroness Jones of Moulsecoomb and John Bird, Baron Bird, and made her maiden speech on 17 October 2019.

+In 2022, Bennett tabled amendments to the Building Safety Bill based on the proposed Zane's Law, seeking stronger protections for people living on or near contaminated land.
+She has continued to support the campaign in the House of Lords.